[?] Subscribe To This Site

 The extra time that the pharmacist has can be used spending time with customers and counseling them, which is why the majority of people got into this field in the first place.

-Another great aspect of this device is how it lowers the wait times for each customer.
+Another great aspect of automation is how it lowers the wait times for each customer.
 This is because an individual will not have to come in and then wait for a pharmacy tech to fill the prescription and measure everything by hand.

 The automated system will handle all of these aspects for the customer, so there are shorter wait times.
 In addition, it allows for a pharmacy to have more cost certainty, since more staff will not be needed during the busier times of year.